barisssss/PDControl/README.md

 OSC Controller, using JavaOSC library and Pure Data

-use osctest.pd as test patch (must have oscx installed, or use purr data https://github.com/agraef/purr-data/releases)
+Controls sine or sawtooth oscillator and ADSR envelope in osctest.pd from root directory (must have oscx installed, or use purr data https://github.com/agraef/purr-data/releases)